We're not virus police, French cafes say of new COVID pass | Health

 "Our job used to be to make sure that our guests had a great time while they were with us.
 Now, we spend our time reprimanding them.
 We weren't trained for this," said Louis le Mahieu, manager of the Parisian restaurant Les Bancs Publics.

 Like other restaurants in the bustling area, Le Bancs Publics is already struggling to respect France's oft-changing virus rules.
-It's one of 1,000 venues shut down for not respecting limits on visitors since French restaurants reopened in May for the first time in nearly seven months.
-So its brightly coloured metal shutters are drawn and no diners are in sight.
+It's one of hundreds of Paris venues shut down for not respecting limits on visitors since French restaurants reopened in May for the first time in nearly seven months.
+So its brightly colored metal shutters are drawn and no diners are in sight.

 Cafe and bar owners worry they'll face more such trouble when the COVID pass becomes obligatory.